ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!NOTE]
 > If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken will return valid data.
 To generate a subsequent measurements you must must re-initiate the output.
-> It is advised to use `ConfigureMeasureSettings` method for measure only workflows, to ensure the measurement is successful.
-Properties like `MeasureWhen` and `MeasureTrigger` should not be configured for individual ganged pins.
+> The `MeasureWhen` and `MeasureTrigger` properties should not be configured for individual ganged pins.
 Doing so will result in an exception being thrown.
 >
 > ```cs
 > var sessionManager = Initialize(pinmap);
 > var dcPower = sessionManager.DCPower(new[] { "PowerPins" });
-> var dcpowerMeasureSettings = new DCPowerMeasureSettings() { MeasureWhen = DCPowerMeasurementWhen.AutomaticallyAfterSourceComplete };
+> var dcpowerMeasureSettings = new DCPowerMeasureSettings() { MeasureWhen = DCPowerMeasurementWhen.AutomaticallyAfterSourceComplete, ApertureTime = 0.001 };
 > dcPower.GangPinGroup("PowerPins");
 > dcPower.ConfigureMeasureSettings(dcpowerMeasureSettings);
 > dcPower.Initiate();